Malaika D. Tyson, Ph.D.

-Malaika Tyson’s practice focuses on patent protection strategies including opinion work, IP due diligence, and PTAB proceedings.
-Malaika also has experience with patent litigation and FDA-patent matters.
+Malaika Tyson’s practice focuses on corporate IP and patent protection strategies including competitive IP analysis and portfolio management, IP due diligence, patent and trademark prosecution, and post-grant proceedings.
+Malaika also has experience with patent litigation, EPO patent practice and FDA-patent matters.
 Malaika represents clients in a variety of areas; particularly in the consumer goods, biotechnology and pharmaceutical industries.

 Malaika received her J.D. from The University of Chicago Law School and earned her Ph.D. in Chemistry (Analytical) from Purdue University.
 Prior to joining McAndrews she worked at Sigma-Aldrich Biotechnology as a Senior Research and Development Scientist in the Proteomics group.

-Currently, Malaika serves as the Vice-Chair of the Associate Board for the Chicago Committee, an organization dedicated to advancing minority attorneys in large law firms.
-In November 2014 she will take on the role of Chair of the Associate Board.
-She also serves as a member of the Associate Steering Committee for the Coalition of Women's Initiatives in Law and is actively involved in AIPLA’s PTAB Biotechnology subcommittee.
+Malaika is the Immediate Past Chair of the Associate Board for the Chicago Committee, an organization dedicated to advancing minority attorneys in large law firms.
+She also serves as a co-chair of AIPLA’s PTAB Biotechnology subcommittee.

 - Senior Research and Development Scientist at Sigma-Aldrich Biotechnology, Proteomics Group